 Conflict and breakdown of communication quite often occur during relationship breakdown, and can impact on collaboration with professional care providers.

-Our practice management software identifies a "default" parent (primary parent) for each child.
-Communication regarding that child, by default, is addressed to that parent (primary parent).
+Our practice management software identifies a 'default' parent (primary parent) for each child.
+Communication regarding that child, by default, is addressed to that primary parent.

-This default applies to our automatic communications such as reminder emails (sent to the email address of the primary parent) and reminder text messages (sent to the mobile phone number of the primary parent).
+This default applies to automatic communication such as reminder emails (sent to the email address of the primary parent) and reminder text messages (sent to the mobile phone number of the primary parent).

-This default also applies to written communication.
-It is our practice to routinely copy letters of communication to parents, such as letters or medical reports back to the referring General Practitioner.
-We also send a single copy to the parent identified as the default parent (primary parent).
+The default also applies to written communication.
+It is our policy to send a single copy of communication to the parent identified as the default parent (primary parent).
+This communication is routinely a copy of letters or medical reports being sent back to the referring General Practitioner.

 Due to practice management software and administrative limitations we do not have the capacity to make complex individualised arrangements.